Richard Laugs

-Richard Laugs (10 March 1907 in Hagen - 1978 in Mannheim) was a well-known German conductor and pianist.
+Richard Fritz Alfred Laugs (10 March 1907 in Hagen - 13 June 1978 in Mannheim) was a German conductor and pianist.

 Laugs was the son of conductor Robert Laugs.
 He studied in Munich and Berlin under both Joseph Pembaur and Artur Schnabel amongst others.
 After his academic studies he undertook a concert tour as a pianist and worked as a Répétiteur in Hannover and Berlin.

-From 1945 to 1951 Laugs was the first Kapellmeister at the Nationaltheater Mannheim (Nationaltheater Mannheim).
-He attained a university teaching position at the Hochschule für Musik und Darstellende Kunst Mannheim (Mannheim University of Music and Performing Arts) and became its president in 1951.
-In 1955 he became a professor.
+From 1945 to 1947 Laugs was musical director at the National Theater, Mannheim, and then until 1950 the first Kapellmeister there.
+In 1951 he was appointed director of the Mannheim University of Music and Performing Arts, and in 1955 he became a professor there.

-In 2000 his widow and the Mannheimer law professor Claus Meissner created the Beethoven Klavierwettbewerb Richard Laugs (Beethoven piano competition Richard Laugs) in Laugs' memory.
+In 2000 his widow and the Mannheimer law professor Claus Meissner created the Beethoven Klavierwettbewerb Richard Laugs (Richard Laugs Beethoven piano competition) in Laugs' memory.